ltrgoddard/thesis/bibl.markdown

 ---, 'For Doreen.
 A Voice from the Garden', in *Collected Poems* (Manchester: Carcanet, 1990), pp. 99--100

+---, *The Forests of Lithuania* (Hull: The Marvell Press, 1959)

+---, *The Heyday of Sir Walter Scott* (London: Routledge & Kegan Paul, 1961)

 ---, 'Housekeeping', in *Collected Poems* (1990), p.
 104

 ---, 'Is There a London Literary Racket?', *Twentieth Century* (June 1954), pp. 540--46